Headless SDK (Enrollment Android)

 Please bear in mind that you are capturing sensitive card data.
 Therefore, you need to comply with good practices regarding data management.
 If you don't have a PCI certification, you can't save any card data other than the token provided by the SDK.

-The apiClientEnroll.continueEnrollment function returns an Observable type, which is a subclass of LiveData.
-As a result, you can observe the response as a common LiveData with the following type SingleLiveEvent<Map<String, Any?>>, which is a LiveData that only emits once.
-The response type is a Map containing the whole response.
-The following code block presents an example of a complete response after calling the apiClientEnroll.continueEnrollment function.
+The apiClientEnroll.continueEnrollment function returns an Observable type that extends LiveData.
+You can observe the response as a standard LiveData with type SingleLiveEvent<Map<String, Any?>>.
+This LiveData emits only once and returns a Map containing the complete response.
+Below is an example response from calling apiClientEnroll.continueEnrollment:

-vaulted_token: "9104911d-5df9-429e-8488-ad41abea1a4b",
+"vaulted_token": "9104911d-5df9-429e-8488-ad41abea1a4b",

-session: "eec6578e-ac2f-40a0-8065-25b5957f6dd3"
+"session": "eec6578e-ac2f-40a0-8065-25b5957f6dd3"

 The code block below presents an example of observing the response: